MRoc/patcher/README.md

 * replace: `opReplace` replaces an element in an arrray or sets an property on an object.
 * remove: `opRemove` removes an element from an array or an property from an object.
 * removeRange: `opRemoveRange` removes an range for an array.
 Note that the last path element must be *range*.
 * moveRange: `opMoveRange` moves a range in an array.
-Note that the last path elements must be a array of one source *range*s and one destination *number*.
+Note that the last path element must be a array of one source *range*s and one destination *number*.

 Notes:

 * All operations contain a path that describes where in the object tree the operation should be applied.
 Path is an array of strings that is used to descend into the object tree.
+* A path can contain out of strings, numbers and sometimes objects.
+Strings are used to descend into an object's properties.
+Numbers are used to descend into an array index.
+Objects are used when ranges need to be specified.
 * If a *range* into an array is specified, it must be an object of form `{ index: 2, length: 3}`.
 * Multiple succeeding `replace` operations might be grouped in a single transaction if the last transaction only consistes out of a single `replace` on the same path.